jmurga97/webpack_react_range/README.md

 - Clickable currency number labels for setting new values
 - Range constraints between min and max values
 - Hover effects, use of Pointer Events and cursor changes for better user experience
-- Mocked HTTP service with HTTP Next.js API Routes
+- Mocked HTTP service with mockable.io

 ### Usage
 Access the component at `localhost:8080/exercise1`.